hpc-carpentry/old-hpc-workflows/_episodes/05-snakemake-python.md

 {: .output}

 In this case, `expand()` created every possible combination of filenames from the two wildcards.
 Nice!
-Of course, this still leaves us needing somehow get the values for `wildcard1` and `wildcard2` in the first place.
+Of course, this still leaves us needing to get the values for `wildcard1` and `wildcard2` in the first place.

 ### Get wildcard values with glob_wildcards()

 To get a set of wildcards from a list of files, we can use the `glob_wildcards()` function.
-It matches the given pattern against file names on the file system, returning a named tuple containing all the matches.
+It matches the given pattern against files on the file system, returning a named tuple containing all the matches.
 Let's try grabbing all of the book titles in our `books` folder: